Kukuliak-Dmytro/vite-react-router-template/README.md

 # Author

-This repo is a template I made for myself by folliwing https://github.com/ErickKS/vite-react-router.
+I made this for myself by folliwing https://github.com/ErickKS/vite-react-router.
 Shout out to Erick!
 You can fork the repo, but I don`t guarantee that it will work fine.
 If you encounter any issues, head to the original repo made by Erick and follow his tutorial.

+# Features

+This is a React app made with the latest version of Vite.
+It is written in TypeScript.
+The React Router is added as well, to navigate between pages.
+The workflow is set to deploy to GitHub Pages on push to the main branch.
+You can change this behavior by editing the .github/workflows/deploy.yml file.